parsiya/parsiya.net/content/post/2018-08-01-dvta-4/index.markdown

 Depending on the interception method, you can bypass some of these challenges.
 For example, by hooking application's function calls that send the data, you can omit the first two (traffic redirection and server emulation).
 This is exactly what we are going to do to manipulate traffic in two ways:

 1. Debugging with dnSpy - this part.
-2. Hooking with WinAppDbg - next part.
+2. ~~Hooking with WinAppDbg - next part.~~ Seems like this is much harder than I expected.
+I need to learn about hooking .NET functions with WinAppDbg (or in general).
+Added to my TODO list.

 # Debugging with dnSpy
 My first interaction with dnSpy was when version 1 was released.
 I used it to modify the outgoing traffic and make myself admin.
 It was one of my first thick client tests and I was so proud of myself.
 We are going to do the same here.
 We will debug the application with dnSpy and then view/modify the outgoing data.
 We need to: